daniel-furman/daniel-furman-old/index.md

 ### Ensemble Climate Projections

 *What can we learn about jointly projecting range models of symbiotic species to future climates?
-Will climate change decrease geographic overlap between two iconic Mojave species?*
+How will climate change impact geographic overlap between Mojave Desert species*

 ---